 Set of Questions To Expect For A Spouse Seeking A Marriage-Based Green Card

-The various immigration forms that the spouse seeking green card files usually collect information regarding the immigration history of the applicant, their family history, their green card application eligibility, legal information, among others.
+The various immigration forms that the spouse seeking green card files usually collect information regarding the immigration history of the applicant, their family history, their green card application eligibility, and legal information, among others.
 Here are some of the questions that may be asked under different forms and categories:

 Immigration History Of The Applicant